Nitin-Saxena-ns/my-shop/README.md

 public/storage — Product image uploads

-🧑‍💻 Developer
+Developer
-🔗 Nitin Saxena
+ Nitin Saxena
-📧 ns792999@gmail.com
+ ns792999@gmail.com

-📌 Note
+Note:
 For product image upload to work, make sure storage is linked using php artisan storage:link

 For admin access, manually set is_admin = 1 for a user in DB